 Get some 2-oz bottles of thinnest superglue with an applicator cap.
 You’ll probably use two, maybe even three.
 And borrow a brute or two to help tilt the piano on its back.

 Call around piano shops and see if one will rent you a piano tilt truck.
 Probably they won’t!
 You’ll have to lay the piano flat on its back, which means letting the top end rest on a 2×4 so you can get your hands under the piano when it’s ready to stand back up.

 Borrow or buy a respirator good enough to keep superglue fumes from clogging ye lungs.

 Important: 1) clean the pinblock thoroughly before applying glue, otherwise you’ll be permanently gluing old dog hairs and dust to the block.
-2) go back over the pins until they don’t soak up any more glue, and do not spray the NCF accelerator.
+2) super important: go back over the pins until they don’t soak up any more glue, and do not spray the NCF accelerator.
 If you let the glue dry before it has a chance to wick into the holes you’ll seal the holes prematurely and no glue will get in far enough to make enough difference.

 Take a bottle, snip the applicator cap and apply several drops of glue around the base of the tuning pin until the capillary action stops.
 Try not to make a mess of it, but it does dry clear so you can be a bit generous with the application.
 Do this in groups of 15 pins.
 Go back a second time and add a few more drops proceeding onto a new group.
 Let it soak in an hour or two before standing it up.
 This is a smelly and time-consuming process but it will very likely save your piano’s ass.